 - Access to attend one Microsurgical Skills Course.
 This is dependent on you having a suitable level of experience and on the availability of places.
 RCOphth reserves the right to interview applicants to assess their suitability for assistance and attendance at the Microsurgical Skills Course

 After the agreed year has finished, we will be unable to help further through this scheme.
 If you fulfil the appropriate criteria, you may be able to apply to become a RCOphth member.
-You can find out more from Membership Services.
+You can find out more from Join the RCOphth

 Please note that refugee ophthalmologists are not entitled to use the RCOphth post-nominal initials (MRCOphth) during this time.
 MRCOphth can only be used by those who have passed the relevant examination.